 The Business Strategy comprises a range of initiatives across all areas of the Council to either reduce costs or generate additional income and designed to ensure that the best use is being made of available resources.
-An updated Business Strategy was presented to the Finance and Resources Committee on 7 October 2021.
-This will be refreshed to reflect recent developments and a revised version will be presented to Cabinet on 4 October 2022.
+An updated Business Strategy was presented to Cabinet on 4 October 2022.
+This will be refreshed to reflect recent developments and a revised version will be presented to Cabinet on 3 October 2023.

 The Council will be carefully monitoring events in the external environment and assessing potential future financial implications arising from these accordingly.
-The ongoing impact of the Covid-19 pandemic on the Council's services and finances will continue to be monitored closely.
-These events include the Spending Review, the move towards 75% localisation of business rates and the Fair Funding Review.
+The ongoing impact of the high inflation economy on the Council's services and finances will continue to be monitored closely.
+Other issues include the Spending Review, the move towards 75% localisation of business rates and the Fair Funding Review.

-The General Fund balance at 31 March 2022 was £7.425m.
-This was greater than the figure projected of £4.887m as reported to Finance and Resources Committee on 10 February 2022 and reflects measures taken to address the Council's financial position.
-The Medium Term Financial Strategy will be updated to reflect the 2021/22 outturn and other recent changes including those set out above.
-This will be presented to Cabinet on 4 October 2022.
+The General Fund balance at 31 March 2023 was £6.386m.
+This was less than the figure projected of £6.676m as reported to Cabinet on 9 February 2023 and reflects measures taken to address the Council's financial position.
+The Medium Term Financial Strategy will be updated to reflect the 2022/23 outturn and other recent changes including those set out above.
+This will be presented to Cabinet on 3 October 2023.